Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog

-Tis a few days before Christmas and all through the valley, folks are scrambling like lunatics with their last minute rally.
+‘Tis a day before Christmas, and all through the valley, folks are scrambling like lunatics with their last-minute rally.
 ‘The stockings all hung by the chimney with care.
 In hopes that St. Nicholas soon would be there.’
 Anticipating Santa coming sure takes the pressure off!

-Don’t you love all the funny Christmas poem and carol twists?
-There’s the 12 Pains of Christmas by Bob Rivers describing the twelve things ‘of Christmas that’s such a pain to me’ such as finding a Christmas tree, rigging up the lights, hangovers, sending Christmas cards; leading to the crescendo of ‘five months of bills’.
+Don’t you love all the funny Christmas poems and carol twists?
+There’s the 12 Pains of Christmas by Bob Rivers describing the twelve things ‘of Christmas that’s such a pain to me’ such as finding a Christmas tree, rigging up the lights, hangovers, and sending Christmas cards, leading to the crescendo of ‘five months of bills’.
 Or the Redneck version that, instead of five golden rings, features ‘five flannel shirts’ (I love flannel shirts) and ends with ‘two hunt-in dogs and some parts to a Mustang GT.’

-Christmas songs are played over and over in every public place starting as early as Halloween.
-Typically only the secular ones so as not to show favoritism.
-No wonder Christmas songs are worn out by now and so are we.
-I look forward to hearing the true songs of the season such as O Holy Night, Silent Night, and The First Noel which seem few and far between and are never worn out.
+Christmas songs are played repeatedly in every public place starting as early as Halloween.
+Typically, only the secular ones so as not to show favoritism.
+No wonder Christmas songs are worn out by now, and so are we.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog